 Daily Fantasy Sports (DFS) has exploded in popularity over the past five to 10 years, becoming one of the most popular types of sports betting there is.
-In fact, DFS may be one of the reasons for the NJ sports betting and PA sports betting explosion in the US, especially for online sports betting.
+In fact, DFS may be one of the reasons for the New Jersey sports betting and Pennsylvania sports betting explosion in the US, especially for online sports betting.

 This article was written by Spencer Limbach, who has covered sports betting and daily fantasy sports since 2011.
 His work has been featured on Rotoworld, Yahoo Sports, FanDuel, RotoWire, and FantasyLabs as well as newsstands across the nation.
 You can follow Spencer at @Spencer_JL.